We are now offering chocolate tours to interested visitors. During the tour

-we demonstrate the process of chocolate making, beginning with the bean and ending with the production
+process of chocolate making, beginning with the cacao bean and ending with the production

 |

-A Cacao Pod We begin the tour by opening
+A Cacao Pod We begin the tour by exhibiting

-the fruit of the cacao tree, which we lovingly call a "Coco-Pod", to display the seeds and white pulp which
+the fruit of the cacao tree, which we lovingly call a "Cocoa Pod".
+Inside the pod there are 35-50 seeds, each one

 |